Easy Pimento Cheese Grits

 Cheater Chicken Parmesan Sliders

 I admit, I don’t always cook up a big ole fru-fru dinner.
 In fact, sometimes I crave junk food.
 Or a take on junk food.
 I was rummaging through the freezer and found a batch of homemade pizza sauce.
 I decided to make some cheater chicken Parmesan sliders.
-They’re just what you might imagine: pre-made chicken nuggets, pizza (or marinara) sauce, mozzarella and Parmesan cheeses, all served on slider buns for a quick and easy tasty bites.
+They’re just what you might imagine: pre-made chicken nuggets, pizza (or marinara) sauce, mozzarella and Parmesan cheeses.
+All served on slider buns for a quick and easy tasty bites.
 They’re actually very tasty and kinda fun to eat.
 They are also perfect game-time snacks.

 Cheater Chicken Parmesan Sliders